|

 The

-to identify your color if the original tag is gone.
-Looking
+paint and to identify your color if the original tag

-of metal that they've probably got lying around.
-Keep in
+foot of metal that they've probably got lying around.

-not look the same.
-The color may be the same, but the "look"
+same.
+The color may be the same, but the "look" of the

 great on a Mercedes!)